mangokinky/class-plugin-minecraft/README.md

 # Class Plugin
-### this plugin was made after being inspired by a script made by CandyCZ01, it was made before I switched to IntelliJ + Maven and used Eclipse
+- This plugin was made after being inspired by a script made by CandyCZ01.
+- It was made before I switched to IntelliJ + Maven and used Eclipse